Travel guide

 Do I need to activate roaming if I use a travel eSIM?

-Does roaming consume battery or background data?
+Does roaming drain battery or use background data?

 Conclusion